 - Applicants may contact us with questions regarding specific situations.

-Questions regarding application status are to be directed through the Be a Spartan student portal messaging system.
+Questions regarding application status are to be directed through the Be a Spartan application portal e-messaging system.

 Direct any questions or issues with the "Be a Spartan" application portal to the Office of Admissions at (517) 355-8332.